NECO professors write about the Impact of Optometric Residency Training on Future Career Paths

 The biggest burden noted by both fourth-year students and residents was the “perception that the financial burden of residency training was not equal to financial composition, that four years of optometry school adequately prepared them to be an optometric provider and that residency training was not perceived to be advantageous for the geographic location where they planned to practice optometry.”

-Read more about their study and findings in the Optometric Education Spring edition online.
+Read more about their study and findings in the Optometric Education Spring 2015 edition.